Birmingham Royal Institution for the Blind

 This funder does not have a public application process.

-For organizational grants: BRIB's support goes almost exclusively to QAC and Focus Birmingham.
-There is no evidence of an open application process for other organizations.
+For organisational grants: BRIB's support goes almost exclusively to QAC and Focus Birmingham.
+There is no evidence of an open application process for other organisations.

 For individual grants: BRIB has a grants policy document that clarifies how grants can be applied for, but this is not publicly available online.
 Individuals seeking support should contact the BRIB Administrator directly at the address above or via brib@focusbirmingham.org.uk to request information about the grants policy and application process.